aunetx/deezer-linux/README.md

 make build_7z
 ```

-Note that you don't need to call `make install_deps` everytime you start a build, but you need to call it at least once.
+Note that you don't need to use `make install_deps` everytime you start a build, but you need to call it at least once.
 Everything should be generated in `artifacts/x64`.

 If you generate the 7z package, you can run it directly by extracting to a directory, and calling `./deezer-desktop` from there.

 ## **IMPORTANT NOTICE**

-This work is UNOFFICIAL, and Deezer does not officially support linux yet.
+This work is UNOFFICIAL, and Deezer does not officially support Linux yet.

 Installing/using this is consequently outside of the scope of the Deezer EULA, and I am not responsible for your usage of this.